Rob Gronkowski was drafted by the New England Patriots in the second round (42nd overall) of the 2010 NFL Draft.

-- Twenty-three 100-yard performances are third-most and 68 touchdown receptions are third-most for a tight end in NFL history.
+- Twenty-four 100-yard performances are tied for second-most and 72 touchdown receptions are thirdmost for a tight end in NFL history.

 - Reached 60 touchdown receptions in just his 71st career game, third fastest behind Jerry Rice (69 games) and Lance Alworth (64 games).

 - Gronkowski recorded his 50th career touchdown reception in his 59th career game - 33 games (or two full seasons) earlier than the next fastest tight end.
 Antonio Gates reached 50 touchdown receptions in 92 games.
 Additionally, Gronkowski is the fifth player in NFL history to have 50 or more touchdown catches in his first five seasons, joining Jerry Rice, Randy Moss, Lance Alworth and Andre Rison.

 - Named NFL All-Pro in 2011 and Associated Press First-Team All-Pro in 2014 and 2015.

 - Earned Pro Bowl selections in 2011, 2012, 2014 and 2015.

 - Named to the USA Today All-Joe Team in 2010.

 - Finished his rookie season with 10 receiving touchdowns, establishing a record for most touchdown catches by a tight end in Patriots history and most touchdown receptions by a Patriots rookie.
 Only Mike Ditka (12) had more touchdowns as a rookie tight end in NFL history than Gronkowski's 10.